callnow

 The amount that the company’s owner has to pay to its lenders, creditors, and investors is called liabilities.
 The sole difference between Owner’s Equity and Shareholder’s Equity is if the owners or the shareholders hold the company.

-You can calculate the owner’s Equity by computing all the business assets (property, pieces of equipment, goods, etc.) and subtracting it from all your liabilities (payrolls, loans, wages, etc.).
+You can calculate the owner’s equity by computing all the business assets (property, pieces of equipment, goods, etc.) and subtracting them from all your liabilities (payrolls, loans, wages, etc.).
 Here is how to find equity from assets and liabilities:

 Owner’s Equity = Assets – Liabilities.